What is Full Form of MUDRA?

 Following are the benefits of the Mudra Loans –

-- MUDRA loan has reached out to these segments of business where there is a serious crisis of funds such as businesses not connected to formal ways of banking, rural businesses, and businesses run by schedule casts, and schedule tribes.
+- MUDRA loan has reached out to these business segments where there is a serious crisis of funds such as businesses not connected to formal ways of banking, rural businesses, and businesses run by scheduled castes and scheduled tribes.

 - The government provides the guarantee and backup for the funding of the mudra loan.
 So, there is liquidity in the funds and a consistent flow of funds.

 - For taking various tranches of loans, the borrower is not required to the bank regularly, as the debit card provided under the scheme is eligible for withdrawals at subsequent intervals.

 The scheme to include the lower sections in business has some disadvantages or limitations too.
 These are as follows: